 - Nominations are now open for Pilot Flying J’s Road Warrior award.
 The award is given out each year to a trucker who goes above and beyond representing the industry.
 You can submit a nomination and find more information at https://roadwarrior.pilotflyingj.com/.

-- Registration is now open for the 2nd edition of OOIDA’s live business seminar, “Truck to Success.”
-The class takes place September 10th through the 12th at the Courtyard by Marriott at Exit 21 off Interstate 70 in Blue Springs, Missouri.
+- Registration is now open for the second edition of OOIDA’s live business seminar, “Truck to Success.”
+The class takes place Sept.
+10– 12 at the Courtyard by Marriott at Exit 21 off Interstate 70 in Blue Springs, Mo.
 The class is designed for truckers who are about to make the leap into becoming an owner-operator, and for those who have been in the industry to cut costs and become more financially successful.
 For more information, go to the OOIDA Online Education website.

-A bi-partisan bill has been introduced in the Senate mandating truck speed limiters be set at 65 miles per hour.
-Mary McKenna talks to Collin Long with OOIDA’s Washington, D.C., office about a letter being sent this week to the Senate on why this is such a bad idea.
+A Senate bill aims to jump start speed limiter legislation has been introduced mandating truck speed limiters be set at 65 miles per hour.
+Mary McKenna talks to Collin Long with OOIDA’s Washington, D.C., office about a letter being sent this week to the senate on why this is such a bad idea.